Reduction Complexities in Set Theory: Introduction and Basic Notions

 \end{itemize}

-Note that, due to the possibility of different encodings, these are function \text{types} rather than particular functions, although for the types OrdCard, NextCard, PowerCard and DecCard, there is only one function that belongs to them.
+Note that, due to the possibility of different encodings, these are function \text{types} rather than particular functions, although for the types OrdCard, NextCard, PowerCard and DecCard, there is only one (class) function that belongs to them.
 Since the functions we consider are proper classes, these types cannot be introduced as objects in ZFC.
 One way to formalize the work below in ZFC is via talking about properties of formulas instead.
-In this preliminary version, we will not go into the details of the formalization.
+We will not go into the details of the formalization.

-With these definitions, we can now ask questions such as ``Can we compute cardinalities of power sets when we are given access to a cardinality decision function?'' of ``How many ordinals do we need to check for being cardinals in order to be able to compute the cardinal successor of an ordinal?''.

 In agreement with the definitions in \cite{Ca2025}, we say that one function type $A$ is OTM-reducible to another function type $B$, written $A\leq_{\text{OTM}}B$ if and only if there is a parameter-OTM-program $(P,\rho)$ such that, for each function $F$ of type $B$, $P^{F}(\rho)$ computes a function of type $A$.
 If this computation makes at most one call to $F$ for each input, we say that $A$ is ordinal Weihrauch reducible to $B$ and write $A\leq_{\text{oW}}B$.